alpha-hack-program/vpa-adventure/use_case4.md

 }
 ```

-2. Scale down to 1 replica the worker nodes available:
+3. Extract the machineset for scale the worker nodes to 1:

 ```bash
 MACHINESET=$(oc get machineset -n openshift-machine-api --no-headers=true | awk '{ print $1 }')